MicrosoftDocs/OData-docs/Odata-docs/odatalib/whats-new/odatalib-8.md

 Console.WriteLine(friend.FirstName);
 ```

+### Dropped support for `HttpWebRequest`

+OData .NET 8 removed support for `HttpWebRequest`, `HttpClient` should be used instead.

+Subsequently the following related APIs have also been removed:

+- The `HttpWebRequestMessage` class was removed.
+- The `HttpRequestTransportMode` enum was removed.
+- The `DataServiceContext.HttpRequestTransportMode` property was removed.

+### Other obsolete APIs that have been removed

+- Obsolete `Credentials` property dropped from `DataServiceClientRequestMessage` abstract class.
+The recommended way to configure credentials is through `HttpClientHandler` that can be provided using `IHttpClientFactory`.
+- Obsolete `Credentials` property dropped from `HttpClientRequestMessage` class.
+The recommended way to configure credentials is through `HttpClientHandler` that can be provided using `IHttpClientFactory`.
+- Obsolete `Credentials` property dropped from `DataServiceContext` class.
+The recommended way to configure credentials is through `HttpClientHandler` that can be provided using `IHttpClientFactory`.
+- Obsolete `ReadWriteTimeout` property dropped from `DataServiceClientRequestMessage` abstract class.
+This property would be used with `HttpWebRequestMessage`.
+The `Timeout` property should be used instead.
+- Obsolete `ReadWriteTimeout` property dropped from `HttpClientRequestMessage` class.
+This property would be used with `HttpWebRequestMessage`.
+The `Timeout` property should be used instead.
+- In `DataServiceClientRequestMessageArgs` class, the `DataServiceClientRequestMessageArgs(string, Uri, bool, bool, IDictionary<string, string>)` constructor has changed to `DataServiceClientRequestMessageArgs(string, Uri, bool, IDictionary<string, string>)`.
+The boolean `useDefaultCredentials` parameter is no longer supported.
+- In `DataServiceClientRequestMessageArgs` class, the `DataServiceClientRequestMessageArgs(string, Uri, bool, bool, IDictionary<string, string>, IHttpClientHandlerProvider)` constructor has changed to `DataServiceClientRequestMessageArgs(string, Uri, bool, IDictionary<string, string>, IHttpClientFactory)`.
+The boolean `useDefaultCredentials` parameter is no longer supported.
+- In `DataServiceClientRequestMessageArgs` class, the `UseDefaultCredentials` property dropped from `DataServiceClientRequestMessageArgs` class.
+The recommended way to configure credentials is through `HttpClientHandler` that can be provided using `IHttpClientFactory`.
+- Obsolete `IncludeTotalCount()` method was dropped from `DataServiceQuery<TElement>` class.
+Use `IncludeCount()` method.
+- Obsolete `IncludeTotalCount(bool)` method was dropped from `DataServiceQuery<TElement>` class: Use `IncludeCount(bool)` the method.
+- Obsolete `TotalCount` property was dropped from `QueryOperationResponse` class.
+Use `Count` property.
+- Obsolete `TotalCount` property was dropped from `QueryOperationResponse<T>` class.
+Use `Count` property.
+- Obsolete `CreateODataDeltaReader(IEdmEntitySetBase, IEdmEntityType)` method dropped from `ODataMessageReader` class.
+Use `CreateODataDeltaResourceSetReader(IEdmEntitySetBase, IEdmStructuredType)` method.
+- Obsolete `CreateODataDeltaReaderAsync(IEdmEntitySetBase, IEdmEntityType)` method dropped from `ODataMessageReader` class.
+Use `CreateODataDeltaResourceSetReader(IEdmEntitySetBase, IEdmStructuredType)` method.
+- Obsolete `CreateODataDeltaWriter(IEdmEntitySetBase, IEdmEntityType)` method dropped from `ODataMessageReader` class.
+Use `CreateODataDeltaResourceSetWriter(IEdmEntitySetBase, IEdmStructuredType)` method.
+- Obsolete `CreateODataDeltaWriterAsync(IEdmEntitySetBase, IEdmEntityType)` method dropped from `ODataMessageReader` class.
+Use `CreateODataDeltaResourceSetWriterAsync(IEdmEntitySetBase, IEdmStructuredType)` method.
+- Obsolete `Expressions` property dropped from `AggregateToken` class.
+Use `AggregateExpressions` property.
+- Obsolete `Expressions` property dropped from `AggregateTransformationNode` class.
+Use `AggregateExpressions` property.
+- Obsolete `EntityTypeInvalidKeyKeyDefinedInBaseClass` validation rule dropped from `ValidationRules` class.
+Use `EntityTypeInvalidKeyKeyDefinedInAncestor` validation rule.
+- Obsolete `EntityTypeKeyMissingOnEntityType` validation rule dropped from `ValidationRules` class.
+Use `NavigationSourceTypeHasNoKeys` validation rule.

 ## Changes in `Microsoft.OData.Edm`

 ### Added `UseDefault` property to `IEdmVocabularyAnnotation` interface

-Added `UsesDefault` property to IEdmVocabularyAnnotation to support creating vocabulary annotations with default values.
+Added `UsesDefault` property to `IEdmVocabularyAnnotation` to support creating vocabulary annotations with default values.
 We do not write an `EdmVocabularyAnnotation`'s value to the serialized CSDL if it has a default value.
 When creating an `EdmVocabularyAnnotation` if the value is not provided, we check whether the `EdmTerm` has a default value or not.
 If the term has a default value and no value was provided, we set the `UsesDefault` to `true`, otherwise `false`.

 We also added new extension method, `CreateVocabularyAnnotation` for creating an `EdmVocabularyAnnotation` when a value is provided.
 OData .NET 7 already had an extension method for creating an `EdmVocabularyAnnotation` when a value is not provided.

+### Added `EntityType` property to `IEdmNavigationSource` interface

+OData .NET 8 added a property called `EntityType` of type `IEdmEntityType` to the `IEdmNavigationSource` interface.
+Existing implementation of that interface have been updated to implement that property.
+This makes it possible to get the entity type of a navigation source without having to perform a cast.
+Subsequently, the `EntityType(IEdmNavigationSource)` static helper method is no longer recommended.
+It has been marked as obsolete and may be removed in a future major version.